 Entry fees range from US$160 to US$200, depending on how many entries you submit.
 Single entries cost US$200 each.
 There is a 5% total discount for two entries; 10% total discount for up to five entries (including entry #5); 15% total discount for up to 10 entries; (including entry #10) and 20% discount for 11 or more entries).

 What video formats does your entry platform accept?

 The platform accepts m4v, mov, mp4, mpeg, mpeg4, mpg and wmv.

 Do my entries have to be in English?
 What if the judges don’t speak my language?

-Will there be a live event to announce the Awards?
+Will there be a live in-person event on the ground to announce the Awards?

 Will we know who the judges are and when?